jakobmoss/tsa/README.md

 # Time Series Analysis #

-Software for performing Time Series Analysis (targeted at astrophysical applications) written in C, Cython and Python.
+Software for performing Time Series Analysis (targeted at astrophysical applications) written in C. The package contains modules written in Cython and Python as well.

 Author: Jakob Rørsted Mosumgaard (jakob@phys.au.dk).

 ### Features ###

+Core software written in C:
-* Complete program to make a power spectrum (the fourier transform of a time series) written in C. The software is using OpenMP for a performance boost using multithreading.
+* Program to make a power spectrum (the fourier transform of a time series) with and without statistical weights.
+Option to calculate the spectral window.
+* Program to run the CLEAN algorithm on a time series.
+* Program to filter data using band-, high- and low-pass filters.
+* The software is using OpenMP for a performance boost using multithreading.

+Extra features:
-* Stand-alone Cython-module, which is providing a Python interface to the fast C function.
+* Stand-alone Cython-module, which is providing a Python interface to the fast C function for calculation of the power spectrum.
 The interface has a very low overhead and almost as fast runtimes as the pure C.
 * Pure Python/NumPy implementation of the algorithm for comparison (and for easy-to-read overview of the algorithm).
 * Python script to generate artificial test data for easy verification.